 Bryce Canyon National Park in Utah is famed for having the largest collection of hoodoos in the world - that’s thin spires of rock formed by erosion - some of which are up to 45m (150ft) tall.
 Despite the name, Bryce Canyon isn't actually a canyon at all.
 It consists of a series of natural amphitheatres carved out into the soft sedimentary rock of the Colorado Plateau; large bowl-shaped rock formations formed by the drainage of seasonal rains and snowmelt over millennia.

-“You’re at one of the higher exposed levels of sedimentary rock on the Colorado Plateau.
-So you're looking at a lot of different sandstone and limestone,” says adventure guide Ryan Romito.
-“A lot of sandstone oxidises so you get these red, orange and pinkish hues to the rock, and through that there are these veins of white and grey.
+“You’re at one of the higher exposed levels of sedimentary rock on the Colorado Plateau, so you're looking over a lot of different ancient formations composed of rocks like sandstone and limestone,” says adventure guide Ryan Romito.
+“Iron in the rock oxidises so you get these red, orange and pinkish hues, and through those are these veins of white and grey."

-“Because it's all this sedimentary rock and it gets such heavy weathering, especially throughout the winters as it melts and freezes - you have all of these towering hoodoos and other rock formations.
+“Exposed is all this sedimentary rock and it gets such heavy weathering that it is under constant reformation - you have all of these towering hoodoos and other rock formations.
 Looking down from above it's very otherworldly.
-There's a trail along the rim, but getting down into the ampitheatre is certainly the highlight.
-That's where you can really get up close to the rocks.
+There's a trail along the rim, but getting down into the amphitheatre is certainly the highlight.
+That's where you can really get up close.
 In every direction, every rock formation is different.”

 Hike the Great National Parks of the Western USA | Much Better Adventures